emscripten-core/emscripten/site/source/docs/api_reference/preamble.js.rst

 .. js:function:: intArrayFromString(stringy, dontAddNull[, length])

-  This converts a JavaScript string into a C-line array of numbers, 0-terminated.
+  This converts a JavaScript string into a C-line array of numbers, 0-terminated, encoded as UTF-8.

   :param stringy: The string to be converted.
   :type stringy: String